-In connection with our IPO, all of our directors, executive officers, the selling shareholders in the IPO and substantially all of our other securityholders signed lock-up agreements under which they agreed not to sell, transfer or dispose of, directly or indirectly, any shares of our ordinary shares or any securities convertible into or exercisable or exchangeable for ordinary shares without the prior written consent of Deutsche Bank Securities Inc. and Barclays Capital Inc. until February 3, 2010, subject to a possible extension for up to 18 days under certain circumstances.
+In connection with our IPO, all of our directors, executive officers, the selling shareholders in the IPO and substantially all of our other securityholders signed lock-up agreements under which they agreed not to sell, transfer or dispose of, directly or indirectly, any shares of our ordinary shares or any securities convertible into or exercisable or exchangeable for ordinary shares without the prior written consent of Deutsche Bank Securities Inc. and Barclays Capital Inc. until February 2, 2010, subject to a possible extension for up to 18 days under certain circumstances.
+The holders of approximately ordinary shares will not be subject to the new 90-day restricted period but are subject to the IPO lock-up agreements expiring February 2, 2010, subject to a possible extension for up to 18 days under certain circumstances.
 The underwriters of the IPO have agreed to waive the extension of the IPO lock-up period in connection with this offering.
 These agreements are described below under "Underwriting."